RyanStan/rustcask/README.md

 - Implement logging with tracing crate
 - Clean up code to use more abstractions.
 I can use this implementation as a reference: https://github.com/ltungv/bitcask/blob/master/src/storage/bitcask/log.rs#L19.
     E.g. I like how we built his own type that implements writer, which does extra things.

+### Memory mapping vs. buffered reads
+I should do a performance experiment to see which is faster.
+Memory mappings seems like it might be more efficient for random reads (less read syscalls), at the expense of increasing the memory usage of the process.

+TODO: It would be very interesting to ping the "blazingly fast bitcask in Rust" person, and see why they chose to use memory mapped io instead of just buffering.
+It's interesting that they just used buffered reads while building the keydir, but use memory mapped files for normal operations.
+Once I have an answer from this person, it would be very interesting to touch on this topic of memory mapped vs. buffered reads in a blog post.
+Of course I need some performance tests set up.

+If you used memory mapped files while building the keystore, you would map all the data files into memory!
+Not ideal.
+But over course of normal operation, you can just map in the most frequently accessed sections.